 Study designs and participant characteristics

-The studies extracted were too heterogeneous to allow for statistical evaluation and meta-analysis.
+The studies extracted were too heterogeneous to allow for meta-analysis.
 A graphical display of the results and a summary of the key characteristics of the studies included in the review, along with a synthesis of the studies in a narrative form, is presented in Table 2.
-The HRSA referred to in these studies included soccer, swimming, cycling, gymnastics, dancing and, to a limited degree, badminton, basketball, fencing, wrestling and judo.
+The sporting activity referred to in these studies included soccer, swimming, cycling, gymnastics, dancing and, to a limited degree, badminton, basketball, fencing, wrestling and judo.

 Of note, the level of activity in the control groups was very different across the included studies.
 Vlachopoulos et al’s study compared 116 young Caucasian male adolescents that undertook regular swimming, soccer or cycling sports with active controls (including identifying participants that participated in other sports or swimming, soccer or cycling for less than three hours weekly) (24).
 Gomez-Bruton et al’s Spanish mixed gender cross-sectional study of 129 Caucasian children was part of a much larger controlled trial.
 The study compared the bone health of swimmers who competed at regional swimming tournaments at the start of the study with normally active control children who did other sports less than three hours a week and did not participate in other aquatic sports (23).
-In Madic et al’s Serbian study of 62 participants, male soccer players were compared to controls who participated in regular school based PA only (28).
+In Madic et al’s Serbian study of 62 participants, male soccer players were compared to controls who participated in regular school based sporting activity only (28).
 Yung et al’s study of 55 Chinese male university students compared the bone effects of weight-bearing sports of swimmers, dancers, and soccer by contrasting players with a sedentary control group of students who did not exercise (26).
 Mentzel et al’s German study was a mixed study of 177 boys and girls from regional sports schools with various sports backgrounds whose bone health was compared against a reference population.
 The study presented limited details on how the levels of activity were assessed (27).
 Finally, Nurmi-Lawton et al’s English study compared 97 female gymnasts and normally active controls (the controls did not participate in high impact sports for the past year at a competitive level, although two of the controls were competitive swimmers) (25).

 The six studies included in this review had a sample size that ranged from 55 to 177 participants.
 Five of the six studies included in this review studied school-aged children, with the study participants recruited from schools or sports clubs (23-25, 27, 28).
 The remaining study recruited students from their local university (26).
 The inclusion criteria varied amongst the six studies, with the main criteria being healthy children or adolescents with a reported sport history.
 General exclusion criteria in the studies included a history of chronic or musculoskeletal disease, and taking medication that affected bone metabolism.
 Gomez-Bruton et al, Mentzel et al, and Vlachopoulos et al specifically stated that participants with a known fracture history were excluded (23, 24, 27).
 Mentzel et al’s study also excluded children with a small shoe size as well as participants that missed appointments (drop-outs) or participants that could not be located (27).